On the critical group of hinge graphs

-\begin{claim} The quotient $|K(G)|/|\delta_{x,y}|$, equivalently $a/b$ or the greatest common divisor of the set of products of $(n-1-\operatorname{tuples})$ of $k_i-1$, factors as the product of \begin{itemize} \item the least common multiple of $\{|\epsilon_{x,y,i}|/|\delta_{x,y}|\}$, for all $1 \leq i \leq n$, \item the product of the largest possible greatest common divisors of pairs of different cycles when it is not one of the $k_i-1$s or $1$, and \item the product of all orders of elements in the minimal generating set for the hinge graph. \end{itemize} \end{claim} One observation to consider is that when more than two $k_i-1$s do not have $1$ or $k_i-1$ for any $i$ as their greatest common divisor, then they are included in the orders of generating elements and not taken into account in the second bullet.
-Also, the second bullet corresponds to elements behaving similar to $\epsilon_{x,y}$, but in a different position.
-An example of this divisor can be seen in Figure \ref{fig:conjecture}.
-The proof of this claim delves into casework involving underlying number theory, which does not simplify the result.
-Hence, an alternative route to obtain the critical group of hinge graphs with different base cycles is to invoke Theorem 2 in \cite{CoriRossin}, which states that the critical group of a planar graph is isomorphic to the critical group of its dual.
+An alternative route to obtain the critical group of hinge graphs with different base cycles is to invoke Theorem 2 in \cite{CoriRossin}, which states that the critical group of a planar graph is isomorphic to the critical group of its dual.
 Hinge graphs are the duals of thick cycle graphs, thus the critical group of a hinge graph is isomorphic to the critical group of a thick cycle graph, whose complete structure is given in Theorem 2.29 in \cite{Alfaro} and Theorem 1 in \cite{MSRI-UP}.